What is Collaborative Divorce?

 Texas divorce statistics state that 95% of all divorce cases eventually settle.
-In most cases this means that a divorce case which entered the court system, after usually a year or so, and after many public and hurtful statements a settlement is reach.
+In most cases this means that a divorce case which entered the court system, usually after a year or so, and after many public and hurtful statements a settlement is reached.
 At this point in time, most bridges will be burned, parties are no longer talking and any children will suffer the consequences of parental discourse.
-The sad reality is that most parents, even after the divorce is finalized, will remain in court fighting over visitation, childsupport and other issues.
+The sad reality is that most parents, even after the divorce is finalized, will remain in court fighting over visitation, child support and other issues.
 Do not let this happen to you!

 Wouldn’t it make more sense to find a way that is less public, less adversary and more geared towards finding long-lasting solutions?
 Solutions where children have both parents in their lives, where there is no need to choose who will attend their major life events, or dread of what will happen at the next family occasion?

 We at GP Schoemakers, PLLC believe that Collaborative Divorce is one of the options that divorcing couples should look at, especially if they have children.
 It not only keeps the divorce process outside of the public eye and the court system, it is focused on long lasting results.
 “Conscious Uncoupling” is the term that some people use for efforts that will enable effective co-parenting.
 It is absolutely true that Collaborative Divorce is not right for everyone, some people just like to fight, some people rather spend tens of thousands of dollars in court just to keep money from their future ex-spouse.
 However, when there are two willing participants who want to go through the collaborative divorce process, a Collaborative Divorce can create a speedier solution at a fraction of the cost normally associated with a litigious divorce.